Caroline Weir: Liverpool

 On 18 January 2016, it was announced that Weir had left relegated Bristol to sign for Liverpool.
-While at the Reds Weir won the 2016 Liverpool Ladies Player of the Year Award.
+While with the Reds, she won the club's Ladies Player of the Year Award for 2016.

 Manchester City

 On 1 June 2018, Manchester City announced the signing of Weir.
-Weir won the Player of the Match award in the 2019 WSL Cup Final as Manchester City beat Arsenal 4–2 on penalties.
+She won the Player of the Match award in the 2019 WSL Cup Final as Manchester City defeated her former club Arsenal 4–2 on penalties.

 Weir scored the winner, a 25-yard strike, as Manchester City defeated Manchester United 1–0 in the inaugural Manchester derby on 7 September 2019.
 The goal was subsequently nominated for the FIFA Puskas Award 2020.

 On 31 January 2020, she signed a new contract with Manchester City until 2022.

 On 29 November 2021, another goal against Manchester United on 12 February 2021 – a chip from the edge of the area – was nominated for the FIFA Puskas Award 2021.
 Almost exactly a year later she scored a very similar goal against the same opposition.

 Real Madrid

 On 7 July 2022, Real Madrid announced the signing of Weir on a free transfer.
 Shortly after that, a statement was released about a "hold on processing of non-EU licences", affecting the signing of Weir, who was not registered with Real Madrid before 30 June.
-A month later she scored a goal that knocked her previous club Manchester City out of Champions League qualifying and progressed Real to the second phase.
+A month later she scored a goal that knocked her previous club Manchester City out of Champions League qualifying and enabled Madrid to progress the second phase.

+Weir suffered damage to her anterior cruciate ligament while on international duty in September 2023 and was out of action for a year.
+Shortly after her return from the injury in October 2024, she "curled in a brilliant opener from distance" to open the scoring in a 2024–25 UEFA Women's Champions League fixture against Celtic which Real Madrid won 4–0; it was the first time she had played a club match against a Scottish team since Arsenal defeated Glasgow City in the 2013–14 edition of the same tournament, a few months after Weir left Hibernian for the English league.

+On 3 December 2024, The Guardian named Weir at 83rd place among the top 100 women footballers in the world for 2024, a drop of 39 places from her 2023 placing attributable primarily to her injury absence.

+On March 31, 2025, Weir became Real Madrid Femenino's all-time leading goalscorer after scoring her 40th goal for the club in a 3–0 victory over Real Sociedad, surpassing the previous record of 39 goals held by Esther González.

+On 7 August 2025, Weir became the first Scottish player to be nominated for the Ballon d'Or Féminin, being named to the award's shortlist of 30 players.